Utah Administrative Code

 A. The costs incurred in transporting eligible pupils in a school district multipurpose passenger vehicle (M.P.V.) are approved costs as long as the costs demonstrate efficiency.

-B(1) The costs incurred in paying eligible students an allowance in lieu of school district-supplied transportation are an approved cost.
-A student is reimbursed for the mileage to the bus stop or school, whichever is closer, nearest the student's home.
+B(1) The costs incurred in paying eligible students an allowance in lieu of school district-supplied transportation are approved costs.
+A student is reimbursed for the mileage to the bus stop or school, whichever is closer, to the student's home.
 The allowance shall not be less than the standard mileage rate deduction permitted by the United States Internal Revenue Service for charitable contributions, nor greater than the reimbursement allowance permitted by the Utah Department of Administrative Services for use of privately owned vehicles set forth in the Utah Travel Regulations;

 (2) a student mileage allowance is made to only one student per family for each trip that is necessary for all the students within a family to attend school.
 If siblings are on different school schedules or ride buses that are on significantly different schedules, multiple students within a family may claim and be paid for student mileage allowances;